• Skip to primary navigation

 Jump to Recipe

-Green Apple panna, a refreshing summer drink made out of green apples, seasoned with roasted cumin powder, black salt and mint leaves.
-This summer cooler, Panna, is synonym to summer season in India.
-Summer is the time when you most enjoy this fresh chilled drink that not only beat the heat but also helps in keep you hydrate and energize.
+Green Apple panna is a refreshing Indian summer cooler made out of green apples and seasoned with roasted cumin powder, black salt and mint leaves.
+This summer cooler is non-alcoholic and is frequently enjoyed during the summertime in India, because this fresh, chilled drink not only beats the heat but also helps to keep you hydrated and energized.

-Who doesn’t know the saying; an apple a day keeps the doctor away?
-Line any other variety of apple, Green apples have a lot of health benefits to offer.
-They are packed with nutrients, fiber, minerals and vitamins that are good for the overall health.
+Who doesn’t know the saying, an apple a day keeps the doctor away?
+Like any other variety of apple, green apples have a lot of health benefits to offer.
+They are packed with nutrients, fiber, minerals and vitamins that are good for your overall health.

-Green apples are low in fat, high in fiber and extra rich in Vitamin A & C. Apart from being an excellent source of various vitamins and minerals, green apples are quite rich in calcium content as well.
-Eating a green apple every day can strengthen bones and teeth as well.
+Green apples are low in fat, high in fiber and extra rich in vitamin A and C. Apart from being an excellent source of various vitamins and minerals, green apples are quite rich in calcium content as well.
+Eating a green apple every day can help to strengthen bones and teeth as well.

-Fresh green apple panna is a very delicious sweet and tangy summer cooler made with a tart fruit of your choice, fresh mint leaves, roasted cumin powder, black salt and sugar.
-It is very refreshing and have cooling properties because it uses significant amount of mint and black salt.
-If you find it interesting you may also like another panna recipe “Plum Panna” on my blog.
+Fresh green apple panna is a delicious sweet and tangy Indian summer cooler made with a tart fruit of your choice, fresh mint leaves, roasted cumin powder, black salt and sugar.
+It is very refreshing and has cooling properties, because it uses a significant amount of mint and black salt.

 Green apple Panna ready to enjoy.